spring-projects/spring-integration-aws/README.md

 This channel adapter can be configured with the `DynamoDbMetaDataStore` mentioned above to track sequence checkpoints for shards in the cloud environment when we have several instances of our Kinesis application.
 By default this adapter uses `DeserializingConverter` to convert `byte[]` from the `Record` data.
 Can be specified as `null` with meaning no conversion and the target `Message` is sent with the `byte[]` payload.

+Additional headers like `AwsHeaders.RECEIVED_STREAM`, `AwsHeaders.RECEIVED_PARTITION_KEY` and `AwsHeaders.RECEIVED_SEQUENCE_NUMBER` are populated to the message for downstream logic.
+When `CheckpointMode.manual` is used the `Checkpointer` instance is populated to the `AwsHeaders.CHECKPOINTER` header for acknowledgment in the downstream logic manually.

 The consumer group is included to the metadata store `key`.
 When records are consumed, they are filtered by the last stored `lastCheckpoint` under the key as `[CONSUMER_GROUP]:[STREAM]:[SHARD_ID]`.